-The regulation refers also to companies established abroad deriving at least 50% of revenues of dividends, interests, copyrights, etc.
+The regulation refers also to companies established abroad deriving at least 50% of passive revenues like dividends, interests, copyrights, etc.

 Part of CFC income attributable to Polish parent is taxable in Poland.
-Under certain conditions foreign company is excluded from CFC rules.
+Under certain conditions foreign company may be excluded from CFC rules.

 Tax avoidance clause